 (٥٢:٤٧) وَإِنَّ لِلَّذِينَ ظَلَمُوا عَذَابًا دُونَ ذَٰلِكَ وَلَٰكِنَّ أَكْثَرَهُمْ لَا يَعْلَمُونَ

-Every month Rashad Khlifa would publish his newsletter called Submitters Perspective.
-On January 31, 1990 Rashad Khalifa was martyred at his Masjid in the late hours of the night.
-Interestingly, he happend to have published his March 1990 in advance prior to his martyrdom.
-In this issue he made the following claims regarding the prophecy of the smoke.
+Every month Rashad Khalifa would publish his newsletter called Submitters Perspective.
+On January 31, 1990, Rashad Khalifa was martyred at his Masjid in the late hours of the night.
+Interestingly, he happened to have published his March 1990 in advance before his martyrdom.
+In this issue, he made the following claims regarding the prophecy of the smoke.